akshaynair5/harvest_wheels/README.md

-Certainly!
-Here's a more detailed and expanded README file for your project:

----

 # Transportation and Logistics Platform

 This project is a comprehensive web application that connects farmers, transportation providers, and anyone in need of logistics services.
 Built using React.js, Firebase, SCSS, and various APIs for distance calculation, it facilitates seamless communication and transaction processes between users.
 Below, you'll find a detailed overview of the platform's features, functionalities, and setup instructions.